MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/monitor-apps.md

 # Monitor apps for your SharePoint Online environment

-As a SharePoint Online admin, you can monitor information such as app usage and error information for the apps that are in use in your SharePoint Online environment.
+As a SharePoint or global admin in Office 365, you can monitor information such as app usage and error information for the apps that are in use in your SharePoint Online environment.
 Before you can monitor information about an app, you need to add it to the list of apps you want to monitor.

 ## Select apps to monitor
 <a name="__top"> </a>